-This was my third tour to Guatemala.
-What a privilege to visit this beautiful country and play for the amazing Guatemalan People!
+Thanks to the United States Department of State and The Jazz Drama Program, this was our third tour to Guatemala.
+What a privilege it was to visit this beautiful country and play for the amazing Guatemalan People!

-I was joined by my longtime friends and associates, LaFrae Sci, drums/compositions, Lakecia Benjamin, alto saxophone and Elias Bailey, bass.
-I love these cats so much because they SWING, play the BLUES, are CREATIVE and can do it all in PERFORMANCE and in WORKSHOPS with students.
+Joined by longtime friends and associates, LaFrae Sci, drums/compositions, Lakecia Benjamin, alto saxophone and Elias Bailey, bass, the band came ready to SWING, play the BLUES, and be CREATIVE through PERFORMING and TEACHING.

 In seven days, we gave seven workshops and five concerts.
 Our programs were organized by U.S. Embassy staff Dawn Suni, Public Diplomacy Officer and Basilia Lopez, Outreach Coordinator.
+Rolando Lopez, Technical Director.
 What a fantastic team!

 Our first day we reunited with our friends pianist/teacher, Victor Arriaza and saxophonist/vocalist/teacher Rosse Aguilar Barrascout.
 Rosse founded and runs a music school in Guatemala City called Innato School of Music and we were happy to give three workshops to their students in jazz improvisation, highlighting lessons from jazz and blues masters Mary Lou Williams and Bessie Smith.
-What a great way to celebrate Women’s History Month!
+It was an excellent way to celebrate Women’s History Month!

-We arrived very early the next day at the National Conservatory and Municipal Music School of Guatemala to give a workshop.
-Some of the students had awoken at 2 or 3 in the morning to travel to be there for this early morning workshop.
+Arriving early the next day at the National Conservatory and Municipal Music School of Guatemala to give a workshop, we found that some of the students had awoken at 2 or 3 in the morning to travel there.
 As early as it was, Lakecia suggested we start with a burner from our book that features her, Alto Power.
 We gave it all we had!